davidshepherd7/electric-operator/README.md

     (electric-operator-add-rules-for-mode 'c-mode
       (cons "*" nil))

 Rules for new modes can be added in exactly the same way.
-To use the default rules for a new programming mode use `apply` to add all rules from `electric-operator-prog-mode-rules`:
+To add all the default prog-mode rules to a new mode use:

     (apply #'electric-operator-add-rules-for-mode 'my-new-mode
-           electric-operator-prog-mode-rules)
+           (electric-operator-get-rules-for-mode 'prog-mode))

-The default rules for text modes can be added in the same way from the list `electric-operator-prose-rules`.
+Or similarly to add all existing rules for another mode.
+The default rules for text modes can be added in the same way using `(electric-operator-get-rules-for-mode text-mode)`.

 Other customisation options are available to tweak behaviour for some